This Asian-inspired peanut dressing works on everything from salads and grain bowls to noodles. Made with pantry staples – takes just 5 minutes.

 Meal-prepping sauces and dressings is a gift to your future self.
-Sauce is the finishing touch of nearly any meal, so whether you’re making salads, grain bowls, noodles, or roasted veg throughout the week, with a pre-made sauce waiting for you in the fridge, you’re halfway there.
+Whether you’re making salads, grain bowls, noodles, or roasted veg throughout the week, with a pre-made sauce waiting for you in the fridge, you’re halfway there.

 It goes without saying that homemade sauces are exponentially better and healthier than store-bought, since you can control the quality of the ingredients and forgo any unnecessary oils, sugars, sodium, and preservatives.
 Best of all, they are always fresher and taste better, too.

-This easy peanut sauce recipe is one I’ve had in my back pocket for years and turn to regularly.
-It’s made with pantry staples, doesn’t require any special equipment (no blender/food processor), and comes together in 5 minutes.
-Read on for this simple technique and ideas for how to use it!
+This healthy peanut salad dressing is one I’ve had in my back pocket for years.
+It doesn’t require any special equipment (no blender/food processor) and comes together in 5 minutes.

-This homemade sauce consists of: peanut butter, lime juice, rice vinegar, soy sauce, sesame oil, Thai curry paste (substitution ideas below), and fresh garlic and ginger.
-The flavor of this sauce is inspired by the dip/dressing often served in Asian restaurants (like Thai and Vietnamese); it’s nutty, slightly sweet, and has a nice kick from the fresh spices.
+This vegan sauce consists of: peanut butter, lime juice, rice vinegar, soy sauce, sesame oil, Thai curry paste (substitution ideas below), and fresh garlic and ginger.
+The flavor is inspired by the dip/sauce often served in Thai and Vietnamese restaurants; it’s nutty, slightly sweet, and has a nice kick from the fresh spices.
 I recommend using crunchy peanut butter here, since it lends a nice texture.

 Ingredient Notes & Substitutions